Our community ! Understanding communities ! Dysfunctional communities ! Building better communities

 Roles are neither positive or negative.
 The value that is placed on the role is determined by the expectations and behaviours associated with the role within the activity, within society.
 At a shop, for example, there are a number of roles of the people in the shop.
 Two of those roles are 1) sales person and (2) customer.
 If a customer can not behave accordingly (the Implicit social role), or has some characteristic that does not fit into to the expectations of the sales person the customer may not be treated with dignity or respect.
 Alternatively, the customer may be a good friend, brother, father or someone well known to the sales person (an Explicit community role), the customer will be treated with dignity or respect.

 The value of a persons role is purely subjective when applied to different settings and activities in different communities.
 We all have different roles depending on what we are doing, where we are doing it and who we are doing it with, and therefore the person's role takes on different meanings within each community that the person is participating in.
 Roles are like the clothes we wear.
-Each activity requires a different outfit (both literally and figuratively) The example of actors in a play also shows us that roles are learned behaviours.
-We all are conditioned to behave a certain way (we learn our lines from the moment of birth) according to the activity, setting and the expectations of others within the activity and setting i.e.: we don't wear our bathers to a formal dinner etc. It could also be argued that communities have become conditioned in behaving a certain way when looking after devalued people (in the historical sense, as well as in society today).
+Each activity requires a different outfit (both literally and figuratively).
+The example of actors in a play also shows us that roles are learned behaviours.
+We all are conditioned to behave a certain way (we learn our lines from the moment of birth) according to the activity, setting and the expectations of others within the activity and setting i.e.: we don't wear our bathers to a formal dinner etc. It could also be argued that communities have become conditioned in behaving a certain way when looking after devalued people (in the historical sense, as well as in society today) (See Removing the barriers to community participation and inclusion).
 All members are expected to behave according to their role within the setting.
 If a person’s role is to be submissive, then, when the person takes on a more active role, the person may be punished.

 SRV says (loose interpretation), that by arranging (changing or adapting) physical and social conditions of society at any level, so that devalued people are included, in such a way that their role is positively valued by all members of society, devalued people have a greater opportunity to receive the good things in life.
 (Joe Osburn: An Overview of Social Role Valorization Theory)